High frequency limits for invariant Ruelle densities: Introduction

 \end{itemize} \end{thm}

 To prove this result, we have to show an explicit correspondence between the Ruelle resonant states on ${\rm Re}(\la)=-\rho$ and the eigenstates of the Laplacian $\Delta_{\bf M}$.
 This allows us to reduce the problem to a quantum ergodicity result for the Laplacian and use the Shnirelman-Zelditch-Colin de Verdi\`ere theorem \cite{Shn74, Zel87, CdV85}.
-In fact, we prove several results in the article that are of independent interest.
+In fact, we prove several results in this article which are of independent interest.

-{\bf The quantum-classical correspondence (Theorem~\ref{thm:intertwining} and Theorem~\ref{thm:jordan}).} In \cite{DFG15, GHW17, Had17b} it is shown that for geodesic flows on compact (resp. convex cocompact) constant negative curvature manifolds the Ruelle resonances are related to eigenvalues (resp. quantum resonances) for the Laplacian; some results related to that problem were obtained previously in \cite{FF03}.
+{\bf The quantum-classical correspondence (Theorem~\ref{thm:intertwining} and Theorem~\ref{thm:jordan}).} In \cite{DFG15, GHW18, Had18} it is shown that for geodesic flows on compact (resp. convex cocompact) constant negative curvature manifolds the Ruelle resonances are related to eigenvalues (resp. quantum resonances) for the Laplacian.
 A central ingredient in the proof is to establish an explicit bijection between the Ruelle resonant states in $\mathcal D'(S\mathbf M)$ that are killed by unstable derivatives and the eigenstates of the Laplacian $\Delta_{\bf M}$ on $\mathbf M$, at least for Ruelle resonances that are not in a certain exceptional set.
 The map from Ruelle resonant states to eigenfunctions of $\Delta_{\bf M}$ is given by the pushforward ${\pi_0}_*:\mc{D}'(S\mathbf M)\to \mc{D}'(\mathbf M)$, where $\pi_0:S{\bf M}\to {\bf M}$ is the projection onto the base.
 We extend this bijection to the setting of all compact locally symmetric spaces of rank one in Theorem~\ref{thm:intertwining} and Theorem~\ref{thm:jordan}.
+To prove the bijection, one uses as in \cite{DFG15} a correspondence between Ruelle (generalized) resonant states killed by the unstable derivates and the distributions on the boundary of $G/K$ that have a certain conformal equivariance by the group $\Gamma$, and the bijection between these distributions and $\Gamma$-invariant eigenfunctions of Laplacian on $G/K$, which thus descend to $\mathbf{M}$.
+The quantum-classical correspondence that we establish in this article form a crucial basis for the generalizations to vector bundles \cite{KW19a, KW20}.

+We note that the correspondence between the distributions on the boundary and the Laplace eigenfunctions follows from works of \cite{He74, OS80, vBS87, Ot98, GO05} on the Poisson transformation.
+Some results related to the quantum-classical correspondence were obtained previously in \cite{FF03,Co05} for $G={\rm SL}_2(\rr)$ where the authors study distributions on $S\mathbf{M}$ invariant by the horocycle flow.
+In particular in \cite{Co05}, a relation is made between such distributions and conformally equivariant distributions on the boundary $\pl(G/K)$, similarly to what we discussed above.